jeremyong/Selene/README.md

 You can also register functor objects, lambdas, and any fully qualified `std::function`.
 See `test/interop_tests.h` for details.

+If we no longer want a function to be accessible, we can unregister it with `state.Unregister("c_multiply")` for example.

 ### Registering Object Instances

 ```c++